Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/README.md

 * Install jq, a command line JSON processor, from the official [source](https://jqlang.github.io/jq/). jq will help treatment of retrieved JSON data before tranfer to second database.

 ## Running the project
-* ```reveng``` contains files to Reverse Engineer java container classes and declare the Object Relational Mapping (ORM) specification file.
-    1. Refer to the README for more details.
-    2. Change the Database URL and driver in the .config file as required.
-        > You may consider using an existing database that you are comfortable with to use for your requirements.

-* ```sourcedb``` contains scripts to compile Java source files, build Docker image and run it to have the first Gilhari instance listen at ```localhost:8081```.
-    1. In ```sourcedb/src/com/mycompany/gilhari5```, create a class file Author.java as shown to create a JDX_JSONObject (derived from Software Tree's JDX).
-These files are as created by ```reveng/JDXReverseEngineer```.
-    2. The ```compile.cmd``` compiles all the added Java files in the above directory.
-    >Note: Add the references and names to the java files in ```sources.txt``` appropriately.
-    >Optionally to the run this application as a standalone- in the lib/ directory, add the requirements as .jar files (here, a jdx-json package and jxclasses.jar, found in the libs/ directory of the Gilhari SDK installation).
-    3. Classname mapping file and .jdx file as mentioned in ```gilhari5_source_mysql_local.config``` can be found in ```sourcedb/config```.
-You may edit attributes and relations in the ORM specification file as required.
-Add the appropriate JDBC driver for your database in the same ```./config``` directory.
-    4. Create a docker file as shown and run ```build.cmd``` to build the docker image.
-Then use ```run_docker_app.cmd``` to run the image.
-    5. To run curl commands as in ```curlPopulate.cmd``` and ```curlStreamData.cmd```, open a new terminal window, navigate to the directory and then run the command files.
-There should be corresponding activity on the earlier command terminal window below the confirmation message of Gilhari listening at a port (set here to 8082).
-    6. Postman can also be used to perfrom REST API calls.
-Refer to Gilhari_API manual as shipped with the SDK for more details.

-* ```targetdb``` contains scripts to compile Java source files, build Docker image and run it to have the second Gilhari instance listen at ```localhost:8081```.
-The details are very similar to ```sourcedb``` and self-explanatory.

-* On separate command terminal windows, navigate to ```sourcedb``` and ```targetdb```.
-On each window, get Gilhari running.
-Now, open a new command terminal window, navigate to this parent directory and run ```curlTransfer.cmd```.

 * ```curlTranfer.cmd``` can be used to automate the retrieval and transfer process.
 A record of operations performed is stored in ```curl.txt```.
       1. curl commands are used to send GET request to Gilhari on localhost8082.